 No less than 20 other blog posts have been published about locomotives to be found in the National Railway Museum (NRM) from one visit earlier this year and to be honest, it’s barely scratched the surface in terms of what to see there.
-Click here to go to the Heritage Train Diary to catch up on the articles.
+Click here to catch up on the articles.
 The number of railway exhibits to be found in this museum is staggering and each has it’s own unique and interesting story to tell.
 This will be the final blog post from this particular visit, but I hope to return again some time in the future and report back all that I find interesting (which is a lot!)One thing that I would certainly like to concentrate a little more on in a future visit will be the non-locomotive exhibits.
 The NRM has a large collection of models and railwayana that would take quite some time to look through properly.
 Given that my flying visit earlier this year coincided with the Great Gathering, it’s no surprise that the opportunity to look through this properly did not present itself, but that said I managed to grab a few snaps in the gallery below.

 Something else that I would like to see more of next time is the locomotives associated with industry.